mjhoy/dotfiles/README.md

 org-mode stuff lives in `emacs.d/`.
 I don't use vim so much these days and have a minimal config, in `vim/`.

-I've started using vscode for scala, typescript, and rust code.
-My settings are in `vscode/settings.json`.

 ## Nix

 As much as possible, I like to install software with `nix`.